anilabraham-IT/IntuneEDU/IntuneEDU/acquire-store-apps.md

 ---
 # required metadata

-title: Acquire Microsoft Store for Education apps
+title: How to Microsoft Store for Education apps
 titleSuffix: Intune for Education
 description: Learn how to purchase apps from the Microsoft Store for Education.
 keywords: